-06 Apr Empowering and Educating Parents Throughout COVID-19
+06 Apr Empowering, Educating Parents During COVID

 Liane Sela started working at the Adler Institute in Israel 10 years ago.
 The institute is a leader in human relations in general, and family relations in particular, with two main arms: offering professional studies to parents and those who want to become coaches and working within local communities.
 Right when the pandemic was starting to hit Israel, on March 1, 2020, Liane became CEO of the nonprofit.